Wellclose Square

 Wellclose Square is a public square in the London Borough of Tower Hamlets, between Cable Street to the north and The Highway to the south.

 The western edge, now called Ensign Street, was previously called Well Street.
 The southern edge was called Neptune street.
 On the north side is Graces Alley, home to Wilton's Music Hall.
-The centre of the square is occupied by St Paul's Whitechapel Church of England Primary School.
+The centre of the square is occupied by St Paul's Whitechapel Church of England Primary School, the only major building to survive which predates the redevelopment of the square in the 1960s.
 On the western edge is another primary school.

 Early history

-The abbey of St Mary Graces stood near Tower Hill until the dissolution of the monasteries.
+The Abbey of St Mary Graces stood near Tower Hill until the dissolution of the monasteries.
 An old map shows a river running down each side of "Nightingall Lane" (now called Thomas More Street).
 In 1954 Kenneth Reid suggested this was one of London's "lost rivers" and that it ran from Well Street into the Thames.

-Daniel Defoe mentions the square is his book "A tour thro' the Whole Island of Great Britain" (1724).
+Daniel Defoe mentions the square is his book A Tour thro' the Whole Island of Great Britain (1724).
 He says that there used to be a well in the centre of the square.
 It was also known as Goodman's Field's Well.